 In the spring quarter of their second year, students will consult with their advisers and the Director of Graduate Studies to create an individual PTP in accordance with the SALC PTP.
 We recognize that this individual PTP is provisional and may be subject to change as the student advances in the program

-It is the student’s responsibility to seek teaching assignments and to apply in a timely manner through established procedures.
+It is the student’s responsibility to seek teaching assignments and to apply for them in a timely manner through established procedures.

 Lecturerships: Stand-Alone Content Courses

-Students may seek to teach a course of their own devising as a Lecturer, which would be an Optional course for undergraduates.
-Stand-alone content courses must be approved by the Department and the College.
+Lectureships are reserved for the fifth year or sixth year and require prior teaching experience.
+Stand-alone content courses (self-designed undergraduate courses) must be approved by the Department and the College.
 Neither the Department nor the College can guarantee that any given proposal will be approved.
-Proposals for stand-alone content courses in a given year have to be submitted to the Department Chair by December of the previous year.
+Proposals for stand-alone content courses in a given academic year have to be submitted to the Department Chair and Director of Graduate Studies by December of the previous year.
 A course proposal should consist of: